PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 **NOTE**: EKS cluster must have the above addons and ingress for the east of installation of Geo-Addressing Helm Chart.

-## Step 3: Download Geo-Addressing Docker Images
+## Step 3: Download Spatial Analytics Docker Images

 The docker files can be downloaded from Precisely's Data Portfolio.
 For information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access softwares, reference data and docker files available in [Precisely Data Experience](https://data.precisely.com/).

-This projects assumes the docker images to be present in the ECR.
-However, if you haven't pushed the required docker images in the ECR, we have provided you with the sample scripts to download the docker images from [Precisely Data Experience](https://data.precisely.com/) and push it to your Elastic Container Repositories.
+The Spatial Analytics docker images need to be present in the ECR.
+If you haven't pushed the required docker images to ECR, then you can use a sample script [upload_ecr.py](../../../scripts/images-to-ecr-uploader) to download the docker images from [Precisely Data Experience](https://data.precisely.com/) and push it to your Elastic Container Registry.

 (Note: This script requires python, docker and awscli to be installed in your system)